Destination West!

 Picture

-I have photographed several small herds of wild horses near Hovenweep National Monument and the Canyons Of The Ancients during the last three years.
-What is funny is that after seeing these groups of wild horses so often, some of them become familiar faces and the horses do remember regular friendly visitors.For example, a pair of young alpha male white stallions were photographed while showing their dominance over a small herd during the spring season a few years ago and one of those white stallions has been spotted a few times since then in other photography sessions.
-Remembering that particular white horse was easy, because it has a habit of standing at the front of the pack, just to endlessly stare at any human onlookers in the distance.
-This white stallion stares while standing motionless, till the human presence is gone and once again he appeared in recent photos taken near the Four Corners Monument.
+I have photographed several small herds of wild horses near Hovenweep National Monument and the Canyons Of The Ancients during a three year study.
+What is funny is that after seeing these groups of wild horses so often, some of them become familiar faces and the horses do remember regular friendly visitors.
+For example, a pair of young alpha male white stallions were photographed while showing their dominance over a small herd during the spring season a few years ago and one of those white stallions has been spotted a few times since then in other photography sessions.
+Remembering that particular white horse was easy, because it has a habit of standing at the front of the pack and endlessly stares at any human onlookers in the distance.

 How to tell whether a horse is actually wild can require a little bit of experience.
 The Four Corners region is located where the Southern Ute and Navajo Nations meet, so this place truly is the definition of pristine wide open spaces.
 There are fences by the road in some areas, but this is open range ranch territory.
 Livestock is given plenty of roam to roam in this region, but most of the ranch horses are kept in corrals near the ranch house.
 The horses that are tended by human handlers do look well fed, with trimmed manes and tails.
 On the other hand, wild horses usually have shaggy manes and long tails.
-When compared side by side, a wild horses looks like a bohemian that has no need for well kept civilized looks!
+When compared side by side, a wild horses looks like a bohemian that has no need for well kept civilized looks.

-Unlike what most of the dramatic documentaries depict, wild horses tend to move slow and they laze about as much as possible.
+Unlike what most of the dramatic documentaries depict, wild horses tend to move slow to conserve energy and they laze about as much as possible.
 These animals are smart and they do not waste energy performing frivolous tasks, especially when food becomes scarce during the winter season.
 In fact, the spring season is just about the only time that you will see wild horses that are bursting with energy, because this is when the alpha males and newly matured colts are establishing dominance.

 0 Comments